• Spring

 Spring makes programming Java quicker, easier, and safer for everybody.
 Spring’s focus on speed, simplicity, and productivity has made it the world's most popular Java framework.
 To get more information regarding the framework visit the reference website Spring.io.

-is the runtime for microservices.
+Spring-Data is the module use to interact with Databases whereas Spring Boot is the runtime for microservices.
 In this page we detail how to setup both modules to interact with Astra.

 1. Overview¶